Woman hiking in Hart Mountain by Michael Sawiel

 Accessibility

-Check out wheelchair accessible destinations in Oregon (pdf) from the Oregon Department of Fish & Wildlife, this resource for Portland area accessible trails, and Disabled Hikers.
+The Oregon Department of Fish & Wildlife has a resource for wheelchair accessible destinations in Oregon, and Disabled Hikers offers accessible trail guides.
 US Forest Service and Bureau of Land Management also make note of accessible trails on their recreation websites.

 Indigenous Lands